 What is a broadband package?

-It is a combination of entertainment services offered by the same supplier as one product.
+It is a combination of entertainment services offered as one product by the same supplier.
 They are sometimes called bundles.

 The services included in a package run alongside each other, with suppliers offering a discount for combining two or more in a bundle.

 Broadband: You can choose from several types of broadband connection including standard ADSL, fibre, mobile or satellite.
 You will also have a choice of data limits and download speeds.

 Home phone: If you opt for standard ADSL or cable broadband, you will need a phone line as part of your package and it could be cheaper to combine these services as a bundle.
 Package options usually include some free evening and weekend calls.

 TV: This usually includes the standard channels available on Freeview, plus a number of others exclusively offered by the supplier.
 You can also include additional sports or movie channels for an added cost.